 Inder (Bagan Basin)

-The lake is located in the southern sector of the Oblast.
-Dovolnoye town, the district capital, is located 9 kilometers (5.6 mi) to the west of the western shore.
+The lake lies in the southern sector of the Oblast.
+Inder village is located a little north of the northern shore and Dovolnoye town, the district capital, 9 kilometers (5.6 mi) to the west of the western shore.

 Geography